 Learn more about donating |

-After more than a decade of work by our board and dedicated volunteers, construction of the Squannacook River Rail Trail is now well underway.
+After more than a decade of work by our board and dedicated volunteers, construction of the Squannacook River Rail Trail is now nearing the final phase.
 Here's a brief overview of what has happened so far, and what our plans are for completion.
-All future phases depend on our winning grants, and so definite timetables are not yet set.

 Year (Nov-Mar)/Phase | Location | Description |